hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922251v1-beyond-textual-context-structural-graph-encoding-with-adaptive-space.md

 ---
 layout: default
-title: Beyond Textual Context: Structural Graph Encoding with Adaptive Space Alignment to alleviate the hallucination of LLMs
+title: "Beyond Textual Context: Structural Graph Encoding with Adaptive Space Alignment to alleviate the hallucination of LLMs"
 ---

 # Beyond Textual Context: Structural Graph Encoding with Adaptive Space Alignment to alleviate the hallucination of LLMs